Snowfable/home-ed-resources/index.md

 ## Art Contests for Kids
 Contests can be a way to help build confidence.
 [Challenge here.](https://www.samanthasbell.com/art-contests-for-kids/)

+## Baldwin's Library of Historical Children's Literature
+Online collection of children's books from by gone eras.
+[Read here.](https://ufdc.ufl.edu/baldwin/all/thumbs)

 ## BBC Learning
 This site is old and no longer updated and yet there's so much still available.
 Around 33 languages from French, Spanish, German to Finnish, urdu and Serbian.
 BBC Bitesize for revision.
 No TV licence required except for content on BBC iPlayer.
 <br>[Main site here.](http://www.bbc.co.uk/learning/coursesearch/)